thisisnsh/aithing/README.md

 # AI Thing

 Missing Features
-- No previous context
 - No history

+- No markdown
+- No Clipboard/Selection pill
+- No dynamic size of scroll view

 - No MCP server setup
-- No resizeable scroll view
-- No markdown
-- On Run view is opacity=0 but clickable
-- Default Global without click